aamnv/aadhi-blog/content/posts/may-2020-update.md

 ![MayRev](/may-update/may-rev.png)

-After a flat revenue month from March to April, I clocked in a 34% month over month revenue growth for May.
+After flat revenue growth from March to April, I clocked in a 37% month over month revenue growth rate for May.
 I believe some of the March to April flatness might have been COVID-related, but at such a small scale - there was never a real excuse for me to not keep growing.

 So I'm happy that the business saw a slight upswing over the course of the month.
-I believe some that growth definitely be attributed to SEO optimization from Marmalead.
+I believe some of that growth would definitely be attributed to SEO optimization thanks to Marmalead.

 **Avg Order Value**